 Model

 In 1985, McManus introduced a genetic model of handedness, suggesting that a single gene with two alleles, D and C, controls handedness.
 When allele D is homozygous, it leads to a 100% occurrence of right-handed individuals, while allele C, when homozygous, results in a 50% chance of either handedness.
 The primary goal of this model is to calculate the expected proportion of left-handers among heterozygotes, denoted as p(L│DC), and determine the frequency of allele C within the population.
+Table 1 outlines the probabilities of presenting left-handedness and right-handedness for the different genotypes.

-1
+Table 1.
+The expected probabilities of presenting right- and left- handedness by genotype